 Coming with this older bus was Willie the driver.
-He had been doing bus tours for a long time and entertained us with his sing song patter non-stop through the entire tour.
-We could strain to figure out what he was really saying but many foreign travellers missed most of his humour.
+He had been doing bus tours for a long time.
+And he entertained us with his sing song patter non-stop through the entire tour.
+We strained to figure out what he was really saying.
+But many foreign travellers missed most of his humour.

 It was interesting to see the various neighbourhoods and to see the picturesque houses, often interspersed with new architecture.

-We had been looking forward to a night tour.
-It is always nice to see a city at night and this tour would take us over the “other” bridge (the Bay Bridge) to give us a panoramic view of San Francisco in the fog from Treasure Island.
+We looked forward to a night tour.
+It is always nice to see a city at night.
+And this tour took us over the “other” bridge (the Bay Bridge) and gave us a panoramic view of San Francisco in the fog from Treasure Island.

-The main pier offered variety of fresh seafood that kept David’s eyes wide – from takeout stalls to fancy restaurants and everything in between.
-You could sit in a restaurant and get a good view of the boats in the harbour but we never found the spot where the “real” fisherman brought their daily catch.
+The main pier offered a variety of fresh seafood that kept David’s eyes wide.
+This ranged from takeout stalls to fancy restaurants and everything in between.
+We saw in the restaurants and got a good view of the boats in the harbour.
+But we never found the spot where the “real” fisherman brought their daily catch.

 Pier 39 (K Dock – Sea Lion “Sea Lebrities”)

-The big attraction on the pier was K Dock, providing a great view of the floating docks just covered with lazing sea lions.
+The big attraction on the pier was K Dock.
+This provided a great view of the floating docks covered with lazing sea lions.
 They rolled over each other to get better spots, nudging others over or off the dock.
-They could often be seen “talking” to each other, nose to nose, looking like lovers until the cacophony started.
+They often “talked” to each other, nose to nose, looking like lovers until the cacophony started.

 San Francisco Cable Cars

-The cable cars are an icon of San Francisco and everyone wants to ride the cars up and down the hills, the braver hanging on the outside step.
-While we initially thought it was just a ride up or down the hill, the cable car rides were much longer than you expected – providing a bit of a tour (for maybe longer than you wait in line).
-It was a musical ride – the clack clack of the cable and the bells playing various tunes, each with its own meaning between the driver and the back brake person.
-We took both lines (Powell-Mason and Powell- Hyde) that got you from the waterfront up to Union Square.
+The cable cars were an icon of San Francisco and everyone wanted to ride the cars up and down the hills.
+The braver ones hung on the outside step.
+We initially thought it was just a ride up or down the hill.
+But the cable car rides were much longer than you expected.
+They provided a bit of a tour.
+Even if the line ups took longer than the tour!

 San Francisco Places To Eat

 The menu had a broad selection and we again passed on the seafood bucket.
 I was far too hungry to work that hard to get my food out of the shells.
-My mussels were a bit too garlicky (didn’t know that was possible) and this time we left the sauce behind.
+My mussels were a bit too garlicky (didn’t know that was possible).
+And this time we left the sauce behind.
 David’s crab salad had so much cilantro that we left most of the salad behind.

 The Cheesecake Factory at Macy’s

 While the view of Union Square was interesting, it was windy and cool so we really did not relax and enjoy.
 David spent some time trying to get just the perfect picture of the California flag.
-While this kept us amused for a bit of time, we finally realized it had been 45 minutes and we had got no food, despite every table around us turning over at least once.
+This kept us amused for a bit of time.
+But we finally realized it had been 45 minutes and we had no food, despite every table around us turning over at least once.